 Liese Zahabi is a graphic/interaction designer and Assistant Professor of Design at the University of New Hampshire.
-She received her Master of Graphic Design from North Carolina State University, and her Bachelor of Fine Arts from Eastern Michigan University.
-She has been working as a designer for eighteen years, and teaches courses in graphic design, interaction design, motion design and animation, typography, game design, user experience and design research.
+She received her Master of Graphic Design (MGD) from North Carolina State University, and her Bachelor of Fine Arts (BFA) from Eastern Michigan University.
+She has been working as a designer since 2000, and teaches courses in graphic design, interaction design, motion design and animation, typography, game design, user experience and design research.

-Liese’s academic research focuses on search as a cognitive and cultural process, and how the design of metaphoric interfaces can change the experience of digital search tasks.
-Her creative design work is also metaphorical and explores how the nature of search manifests itself in visual patterns and sense-making, how the digital record influences memory and our understanding of history, and how language and image intersect within the context of the Internet.
+Liese’s academic research focuses on search as a cognitive and cultural process, and how the design of interfaces can change the experience of digital search tasks.
+Her creative design work explores how the nature of search manifests itself in visual patterns and sense-making, how the digital record influences memory and our understanding of history, and how language and image intersect within the context of the Internet.

 “Rhythm is the basis of life, not steady forward progress.
 The forces of creation, destruction, and preservation have a whirling, dynamic interaction.” — Kabbalah